-52-3-47.
-Fee restrictions; appointment of attorneys by the director or workers' compensation judge; deposition costs; offer of judgment; penalty for violations.
+§ 52-3-47.
+Fee restrictions; appointment of attorneys by the director or workers' compensation judge; penalty for violations.
+(Effective until January 1, 1991.)

-A. It is unlawful for any person to receive or agree to receive any fees or payment directly or indirectly in connection with any claim for compensation under the New Mexico Occupational Disease Disablement Law except as provided in this section.
+A. It shall be unlawful for any person to receive or agree to receive any fees or payment directly or indirectly in connection with any claim for compensation under the New Mexico Occupational Disease Disablement Law except as provided in this section.

-B. In all cases where the jurisdiction of the workers' compensation administration is invoked to approve a settlement of a compensation claim under the New Mexico Occupational Disease Disablement Law, the director or workers' compensation judge, unless the claimant is represented by an attorney, may in his discretion appoint an attorney to aid the workers' compensation judge in determining whether the settlement should be approved.
-In the event of such an appointment, a reasonable fee for the services of the attorney shall be fixed by the workers' compensation judge, subject to the limitation of Subsection I of this section.
+B. In all cases where the jurisdiction of the workers' compensation division is invoked to approve a settlement of a compensation claim under the New Mexico Occupational Disease Disablement Law, the director or workers' compensation judge, unless the claimant is represented by an attorney, may in his discretion appoint an attorney to aid the workers' compensation judge in determining whether the settlement should be approved.
+In the event of such an appointment, a reasonable fee for the services of the attorney shall be fixed by the workers' compensation judge subject to the limitation of Subsection G of this section.